secondRZ/swe-interview/topics/cs-details.md

 * Create a **virtual property **the same way.
 Even if that property is used inside of methods of the base class, when the object is an instance of the child class, it will use the value of the overridden property.
 You don't have to create a virtual method just for the property.
 Very good if you h
 * You use **polymorphism** and **virtual methods/properties **when different classes with the same parent or interface implementation should have the same method, but a different behavior for that method.
   * An example is an** **`IAnimal` interface having a method `Move()` since all animals move, but the `Human` class having a different implementation of that method than the `Jaguar` class. \(Bipedal, slower speed, etc.\).
 * An object of a certain interface will accept instantiation of any class that uses the interface.
-So `IDancer myShape = new BreakDancer();` will work, same if you want an array of objects that implement the `IDancer` interface and put a breakdancer inside.
+So `IDancer myShape = new BreakDancer();` will work, same for methods \(if the method wants a collection of objects that implement the `IDancer` interface, you can put a breakdancer inside\).
 Now I can have `myDancer.Dance()`, and it will call the right method for it's specific type.
 The rest of the code base only ever has to deal with the `IDancer` interface, and the virtual methods will take care of the rest.
+Likewise, if I have a method that simply runs a foreach loop, instead of making it accept a list, make it accept any `IEnumerable`, that way any class that implements that interface can be passed to it.
 * Make a class **abstract** by placing `abstract` in front of `class`like this: `abstract class Person {}`
 * Making a class abstract means that it isn't meant to be instantiated by the program.
 It's only an interface.
 If you want a plain class that has exactly that interface, you'll now need to make a subclass of it.
 * Members can also be made `abstract`, and should have `override` in their subclass.